 Can your dog shake paws on cue?
-Shake is a fun dog trick that's fairly easy to teach to your dog.
-Most dogs can learn this trick quickly.
-After just a few short training sessions your dog will be offering his paw for a shake every time he meets someone new!
+Shake is a fun dog trick that's fairly easy to teach dogs, and most can learn it quickly.
+After just a few short training sessions your dog will be offering its paw for a shake every time they meet someone new.

-- Have your dog sit.
-If he doesn't know how to sit, go back and practice that command before moving on to step two.
+This trick relies on the dog sitting calmly and giving you its undivided attention.
+If it doesn't know how to sit reliably, go back and practice that command before moving on.

-- The moment your dog touches your hand with his paw, tell him "good" or click your clicker, and open your hand and allow him to have the treat.
+The moment your dog touches your hand with its paw, say "good" or click your clicker.
+Open your hand and allow the dog to have the treat.

-- Practice "shake" for 5 minutes, two or three times a day.
-Your dog will be offering you his paw the moment you give the command before you know it.
+Practice "shake" for five minutes, two or three times a day.
+Your dog will be offering you its paw the moment you give the command before you know it.

-Once your dog is offering his paw on command, you can begin phasing out the need to hold the treat in your closed hand.
-Here's how to do it:
+Once your dog is offering its paw on command, you can begin phasing out the need to hold the treat in your closed hand.

-- Start with your hand closed over the treat, and give your dog the command "shake."
-As soon as he offers his paw, give him a treat from your other hand rather than the one closed in your fist.
+Start with your hand closed over the treat, and give your dog the command "shake."
+As soon as it offers a paw, give it a treat from your other hand rather than the one closed in your fist.
 Repeat this several times.

-- Now you are ready to phase out the treat almost entirely.
-Begin by offering a treat less frequently, first by giving him a treat after every other time he offers his paw on command.
-Slowly decrease the number of times your dog gets a treat after he offers his paw.
-Soon your dog will be offering his paw on command, and you will only need to give him an occasional dog treat to reinforce the behavior.
+Now you are ready to phase out the treat almost entirely.
+Begin by offering a treat less frequently, first by giving your dog a treat after every other time it offers a paw on command.
+Slowly decrease the number of times your dog gets a treat.
+Soon your dog will be offering the paw on command, and you will only need to give an occasional dog treat to reinforce the behavior.